stong/hxd-plugin/README.md

 ## Requirements

-I only tested it on the newest HxD 2.4
+This is only supported on HxD 2.4.0.0.
+This is because it uses non-exported, reverse-engineered pointers and structures for performance reasons.
+It will still work on other versions, but it will limit the selection size to 0x1000.

 # Compiling